 Distracted Driving: A Leading Cause of Accidents

-For most Americans, driving an automobile is a daily occurrence, so much so that it almost becomes second nature.
-This makes it easy to become distracted with other tasks, like eating and drinking, or even responding to a text message, all acts which result in distracted driving.
-Distracting driving is a phrase we often hear, but is most commonly associated with texting and driving.
+For most Americans, driving an automobile is a daily occurrence, so much so that it has almost become second nature.
+This makes it easy to become distracted with other tasks, like eating and drinking or even responding to a text message, all acts which result in distracted driving.
+Distracting driving is a phrase we often hear but is most commonly associated with texting and driving.
 Distracted driving is any activity that takes a driver’s attention away from operating a vehicle.
 This means that activities like changing the radio station, talking to passengers in the vehicle, and eating or drinking all constitute distracted driving- all of which could easily lead to an accident.
 According to the National Highway Traffic Safety Administration, upwards of 3,000 motorists are killed each year due to distracted driving.
 The Florida Department for Highway Safety and Motor Vehicles categorizes three categories of driver distractions:

 - Cognitive distractions are those which allow your mind to wander away from the task of driving.

 Texting and driving though involves all three categories which make it the most dangerous type of distracted driving.
 In the 5 seconds that it takes to read a text message, a vehicle traveling 55 miles per hour travels the length of a football field.
 It only takes a few seconds to be distracted and swerve, accidentally hitting a cyclist, another vehicle, or pedestrian.

 In 2019, Florida enacted two laws that prohibit the use of wireless communication devices while driving, making Florida the 45th state to enact such laws.

 The first of the two statutes, Florida Statute §316.305, otherwise known as the “Florida Ban on Texting While Driving Law” makes texting while driving a primary offense.
 A primary offense means that a police officer can issue a citation to any individual who they see using a wireless communication device while driving.